edtankian97/microbiota_sialylation/README.md

 **2. HMMER models:** Creation of proteins datasets and creation of models.

-**3. Protein analysis:** Identification of sialylation pathway in filtered genomes.
+**3. Protein analysis:** Identification of sialylation pathway in filtered genomes/proteomes and control proteomes.

 **4. Downstream analysis:** Genomic analysis of bacterias' genomes that have sialylation with figures created.